-Congratulations to all our 2019 National Pleasure Equitation Olympic Finalists!
+Congratulations to all our 2020 National Pleasure Equitation Olympic Medalists!

-Senior Olympics: Reagan Webb (gold), Graceanne Hoback (silver) and Heather Tampa (bronze)
+Senior Olympics: Karlyn Connolly (gold), Julia Hoffman (silver) and Emily Egner (bronze)

 A. All potential participants must be current Junior members of the American Saddlebred Horse Association.
 Eligibility to compete in the National Pleasure Equitation Olympics is limited to those riders who show ONLY American Saddlebred Pleasure Horses in equitation during a given competition year and have not reached their 18th birthday.
 This does not exclude the saddle seat equitation riders also showing other breeds.
 Country Pleasure horses and Show Pleasure horses may both compete.

 B. Must show a registered American Saddlebred horse that is current in ownership registration but does not have to be owned by participant.

 C. Before the opening performance of the designated horse show hosting the Olympics each year, the participant must have accumulated a minimum of 10 points from American Saddlebred Pleasure Equitation classes.
 Any Pleasure Equitation class will count from any show.

 D. Participants must present the official tabulation card to a show official to verify number of exhibitors and placing in the class.
 Show official must sign the tabulation card.

 E. When the required number of points (10) are achieved, the completed Official National Pleasure Equitation Tabulation Card is to be sent to a designated person who will verify results.
 An official neck ribbon will be presented at the finals horse show and must be worn on horse when qualified participant shows.